Is there going to be a 2023 training camp?

 Xiamen City

-Xiamen is directly across from Taiwan and within a few hours from Hong Kong and Guangzhou (formerly known as Canton).
-Aside from the airport Xiamen has many high speed train lines that can connect you quickly to all parts of China if you would like to continue your traveling after the training camp.
+Xiamen is directly across the water from Taiwan and within a few hours from Hong Kong, Shenzhen and Guangzhou.
+Aside from the international airport Xiamen has many high speed train lines that can connect you quickly to all parts of China if you would like to continue your traveling after the training camp.

 As an ocean side city, Xiamen is famous for seafood.
-Crabs, fish, shrimp, muscles etc you can be sure Xiamen’s seafood is fresh.
+Crabs, fish, shrimp, muscles etc. You can be sure Xiamen’s seafood is fresh.
 If you dare you can even try one of Xiamen’s specialties, sea worms in jelly.
-But don’t worry, if you are not an adventurous eater there are plenty of more common foods including noodles, rice, veggies and lots and lots of amazing mouth watering street food.
+But don’t worry, if you are not an adventurous eater (or don’t like seafood) there are plenty of more common local foods including pineapple cakes, peanut soup and of course noodles, BBQ, veggies and lots and lots of amazing mouth watering street food as well as plenty of western options.

 Prices are also cheap compared to other major Chinese cities.
-An hour long taxi drive will cost you less than $20 and a bottle of water is .30 cents.
+An hour long taxi drive will cost you about $20 and a bottle of water is .30 cents.
 For just $10 you can get a delicious meal at a nice restaurant.
-For street food you can eat like a king with $3.
+For street food you can eat like a king for $3-5.

 Western food and goods aren’t cheaper than normal though, with luxury good (like iphones) most are even more expensive than most countries due to high taxes.
 If you’re interested in shopping China is a good place for things like tailor made suits and local products, but not good for Prada and what-not.
-Jimei has two Starbucks but a coffee will be $4 + dollars, similar to back home.
+Just like many western countries there are Starbucks on every corner and even a few Tim Horton’s for you Canadians, but a coffee there will be $4 + dollars, similar to back home.
+Or you can try local brands like Luckin Coffee which you may have heard of as they are expanding internationally (and doing quite well).

 Xiamen is one of the, if not THE top city in China for badminton.
 Amateur players are at a higher level than other cities and Xiamen players tend to win nationwide competition.
-Taiwan players come over here to train just because of the high level.
+Xiamen is also the hometown of Chen Long, Zhao Yun Lei, Zhang Nan, Liu Xiao Long and many other National Team Players and winners of World Championships and BWF Superseries.
+Lin Dan grew up just outside Xiamen and he is often in the city promoting the sport and the 2025 Sudirman Cup is going to be in Xiamen in April.
 We are very proud of our badminton love!

 Here is a website that lists more attractions and what to do in Xiamen.